dillonpan/nfl-postgreSQL/README.md

 # Scraping and Importing Standings to Python

 We can use the package "requests" to pull the website and then take the websites content.
-Since the website is html, we can use the package "BeautifulSoup", which allows us to parse and retrieve the sections/data we need specifically off of the html webpage.
+Since the website is html, we can use the package "BeautifulSoup", which allows us to parse and retrieve the sections/data we need specifically off of the html webpage. psycopg2 & pandas will be used later.
 ```
 import requests
 from bs4 import BeautifulSoup
+import psycopg2
+import pandas

 response = requests.get('https://www.pro-football-reference.com/years/2019/')
 content = response.content